 Short-term Care: Facilitates Functional Improvement

-This tells you the percent of short-term patients who saw functional improvements, such as enhanced ability to perform activities of daily living.
+This is the percentage of short-term patients who saw functional improvements, such as enhanced ability to perform activities of daily living.
+Higher levels of autonomy with ADL's usually correlates with successful rehabilitation.

 Nearby Hospitals